MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpCompliancePolicy.md

 To enter multiple values, use the following syntax: \<value1\>,\<value2\>,...\<valueX\>.

-You can't use this parameter to specify Office 365 Groups.
+You can't use this parameter to specify Microsoft 365 Groups.

 ```yaml
 Type: SmtpAddress[]